davidtavarez/pwndb/README.md

 # pwndb
-Search for creadentials leaked on pwndb
+Search for leaked creadentials on pwndb using the command line.

 ```
                           _ _